Thomas-EDET/BugBountyWeb3/Learn/Sign and broadcast tx manually.md

 ### A. Using Rabby Wallet (UI)

-1. If using a contract with no HTML frontend, you can't use the wallet UI.
+1. Using this method works only if a frontend exists.
-2. Use the SpotBlock test contract on Sepolia as an example.
+2. Let's use the SpotBlock frontend that connect the contract. (https://spotblock.org/broadcast-sepolia)
 3. Connect your wallet, choose a number, and click "Send Transaction."
 4. In Rabby Wallet, under “Unknown signature type,” click “View” to see the unsigned transaction.